-Deciding whether solar is right for your business depends on many factors, including the regulatory environment and government incentives in your region, the suitability of your facilities, the support of your company’s leadership, and your current energy costs and rate volatility among others.
-And if demonstrating corporate environmental responsibility is a high priority for your organization, solar can be one of the quickest paths to achieving even the most ambitious corporate sustainability goals.
+Deciding whether solar is right for your business depends on many factors, including the regulatory environment and government incentives in your region, the suitability of your facilities, the support of your company’s leadership, your current energy costs and your rate of volatility, among others.
+If demonstrating corporate environmental responsibility is a high priority for your organization, solar can be one of the quickest paths to achieving even the most ambitious corporate sustainability goals.

-For example, installing an onsite commercial solar panel system made of low waste and responsibly-sourced materials can earn a commercial project more LEED® points than almost any other single green building initiative.
+For example, installing an onsite commercial solar panel system made of low-waste and responsibly-sourced materials can earn a commercial project more LEED® points than almost any other green building initiative.
 (LEED, short for Leadership in Energy & Environmental Design, is the U.S. Green Building Council’s certification program that recognizes best-in-class green building strategies and practices.)

-From big box retailers to manufacturers, agriculture to high tech, telecommunications to delivery services, an ever-increasing list of U.S. businesses are incorporating commercial solar power into their long-term sustainability planning.
+From big box retailers to manufacturers, agriculture to high tech and telecommunications to delivery services, more U.S. businesses are incorporating commercial solar power into their long-term sustainability planning.

-Many top brands using solar today started along this path by setting corporate sustainability goals, energy cost savings targets, or both.
-They wanted to be better stewards of the environment and use energy more wisely and cost effectively.
-Sound familiar?
-Then solar is a great first option to consider because it can take an organization a long way toward achieving both goals.
+Many top brands using solar today started along this path by setting corporate sustainability goals and energy cost savings targets—or both.
+They wanted to be better stewards of the environment and use energy more wisely and cost-effectively.
+If that sounds familiar, then solar is a great first option to consider because it can take an organization a long way toward achieving both goals.
 If you’re interested but not sure where to start, read on.

 As with any business goal, start by defining your objectives and then clearly delineate what success looks like.
 Look to others who have met or exceeded sustainability goals like yours and emulate their process as it makes sense to do so.
 Be prepared to innovate to solve problems specific to your industry, organization, facilities, budget or circumstances.